Keep Your Chickens Cool in the Heat and They Will Keep Producing Eggs!

 Prevention is Key to Keeping Chickens Cool in Hot Weather

-If you’re just getting started in chicken keeping, place their coop and pen in the shade.
+Be sure to place their coop and pen in the shade or move it if it’s out in the full sun all day.
 The best spot for a coop is in an area that receives a cooling breeze in summer.
 Position windows on the east and west sides of the coop to allow airflow.
 Don’t use a metal roof that faces south…this will heat up fast in summer.
 Insulate the coop and add roof vents if possible.

 Keep the bedding clean in your coop and don’t use a deep bedding method in hot climates.
 Deep bedding creates heat from decomposing manure, making your flock even warmer.

-Give your flock plenty of cool water, shady spots to chill in the heat of the day, and add ice to their water when things really heat up.
+Give your flock plenty of cool water and shady spots to chill in the heat of the day, and add ice to their water when things really heat up.

 Purchase a good quality barn fan to circulate air in your chicken coop.
 House fans aren’t built to handle the dust in a barn and may cause a fire if the motor overheats.